This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-Fish can serve as a power food … or an absolute inflammatory, toxic nightmare for your body.
-It all depends on what fish you choose.
+Fish can serve as either a power food or an inflammatory, toxic nightmare for your body, all depending on what fish you choose.
 That why it’s so important to pay attention to (and avoid) the fish you should never eat.

 Fish You Should Never Eat

 Wake Forest University School of Medicine researchers say tilapia is one of the most widely consumed fish in America.
 The problem with that?
-It contains very low levels of beneficial omega-3 fatty acids and, perhaps worse, very high levels of omega-6 fatty acids.
-That means the natural fish oil benefits found in this fish are not likely adequately boosting your omega 3s.
+It contains very low levels of beneficial omega-3 fatty acids and, perhaps worse, very high levels of inflammatory omega-6 fatty acids.

 2. Atlantic Cod

-Although the female cod releases more than a hundred millions of eggs, only a few are able to survive to adulthood.
+Although the female cod releases more than a hundred million eggs, only a few are able to survive to adulthood.
 According to Oceana, scientists agree that North Atlantic food webs have fundamentally changed as a result of the Atlantic Cod collapse, and the species is currently considered vulnerable to extinction.
-(3)

 If you’re a fan of cod liver oil, make sure it’s not sourced from Atlantic cod.
-The best cod source comes from Alaskan cod caught with a longline, pot or jig.
-(Call the manufacturer and ask how the fish is caught if it’s not apparent.)
-Just be aware this and other types of cod can be moderately high in mercury.
-(4)
+Instead, opt for Alaskan cod caught with a longline, pot or jig.

-Yes, the data showed commercial fishermen in the U.S. throw about 2 billion pounds of “bycatch” overboard each year.
-That’s equivalent to about a half-billion seafood meals.
 The California gillnet fishery that targets halibut was identified as one of the worst.
-If you’ve eaten U.S. halibut, there’s a good chance it came from this damaging fishery, according to the report.
-(5, 6)
+According to the report, if you’ve eaten U.S. halibut, there’s a good chance it came from this damaging fishery.

 Beluga sturgeon are ancient fish that are highly sought for their fish eggs, aka caviar.
-In fact, this fish grows to be very large and can live to be 100 years old.
-A single fish can carry several hundred pounds of caviar, making the caviar worth up to $3,500 a pound.
-Oceana says this makes the Beluga sturgeon the most valuable fish in the world to fisherman.
-(7)
+In fact, this fish grows to be very large, can live to be 100 years old and can carry several hundred pounds of caviar, which can be worth up to $3,500 a pound.

 According to Oceana, the fish that produces this prized caviar is in major trouble: